Andrew Ng

 Snapshot

-- Current public roles: founder of DeepLearning.AI; managing general partner at AI Fund; executive chairman of LandingAI; chairman and co-founder of Coursera; adjunct professor at Stanford University.
+- Current public roles: founder of DeepLearning.AI; managing general partner at AI Fund; managing partner at AI Aspire; executive chairman of LandingAI; chairman and co-founder of Coursera; adjunct professor at Stanford University; Amazon board director.

-- Core themes: democratized AI education, practical adoption, data-centric AI, enterprise AI, startup formation, agentic workflows, and broad AI literacy.
+- Core themes: democratized AI education, practical adoption, data-centric AI, enterprise transformation, startup formation, agentic workflows, and broad AI literacy.

 - Why he matters: Ng helped turn deep learning from research specialization into public curriculum, corporate capability, and startup infrastructure.